-By the way, the best places to see these landscapes are in the Chianti region (between Florence and Siena)—and for the best shots pick a summer or spring time, blessed with the great weather of the central Apennine Peninsula.
-Warm afternoon light will bring out the best colours and shadows.
+Tuscany is where the pastoral and urban landscapes meet to form the perfect blend — and they are a photographer’s dream.
+The most attractive-looking landscapes are in the Chianti region (between Florence and Siena).
+For the best light conditions for your photography, pick summer or springtime, blessed with the great weather of the central Apennine Peninsula.
+Warm afternoon light will bring out the best colors and shadows.

 2History, Art & Design

-At the forefront of them is the Uffizi in Florence, as one of the most revered museums in the world.
+Tuscany is the birthplace of the Italian Renaissance and home to dozens of museums filled with the world’s most precious art.
+At the forefront of them is the Uffizi Gallery in Florence, one of the most revered museums in the world.
 Originally built to house administrative and judiciary offices of the city, the gallery is filled with masterpieces by great Italian heavyweight artists such as Michelangelo, Raphael and Botticelli, and many others.

 3The Leaning Tower of Pisa

 4Siena and the idyllic hilltop towns

 Siena is one of Italy’s best medieval city experiences.
 It’s a town frozen in an architectural time warp.